Strongsville Historical Society

 You may not know that the Historical Village has had a well hidden gem in the basement of the Baldwin house for many, many years.
 This is the home of the Strongsville Society of Model Railroad Engineers!
 This club of model railroad enthusiasts has built an unbelievable HO scale train layout that spans almost the entire basement of the building.

-This display is formally open to the public in September each year as part of the Annual Harvest Festival, but club members meet almost every Saturday morning to run their trains or to work on their latest project.
+This display is formally open to the public for Historical Society events, but club members meet almost every Saturday morning to run their trains or to work on their latest project.
 The layout is always evolving.
 They love to talk about their hobby with other model railroad enthusiasts, so take the time to stop by some Saturday morning and check out their creation!
 The entrance to the basement is through bulk head doors on the Northeast corner of the building.
 If you see those doors up and in the open position, you can walk down the stairs and knock on the door.

 Ron Spiga is the club president and you can reach him at honest_ron@ameritech.net